Kitware/vtk-js/Sources/Filters/General/ImageMarchingSquares/api.md

 Set/Get an array of isocontour values.

-### sliceNumber
+### slice

-Set/Get the k-slice number of the input volume.
-By default the sliceNumber = 0.
+Set/Get the IJK slice number of the input volume.
+By default the slice = 0.

+### slicingMode

+Set/Get the slicing mode (IJK) which determines the direction to slice.
+By default the slicingMode = 2.

 ### mergePoints